shervinsafavi/cmclab/join/index.md

 If that doesn't help and you need further information please get in touch with the contact person (forth column), otherwise filling the [application form](https://forms.gle/wGbSMoEdqBXBtaG3A) is enough and we'll get back to you as soon as possible.
 To help you connect these projects to the global research of the lab, in the third column we provide the keywords of corresponding research program in our [research](/research) page, and the associated links give you the most relevant paper of the lab in those domains.

-We also regularly announce potential master thesis project for people who expressed interest through our [CMC interest form](https://docs.google.com/forms/d/e/1FAIpQLSd8V5Mu8d-JwZXjs_Ck5toLl0IBg5pTpTrZs4A_QW-71pi13A/viewform?usp=sf_link).
+We also regularly announce potential short-term project (e.g., master thesis) for people who expressed interest through our [CMC interest form](https://docs.google.com/forms/d/e/1FAIpQLSd8V5Mu8d-JwZXjs_Ck5toLl0IBg5pTpTrZs4A_QW-71pi13A/viewform?usp=sf_link).
 If you are interested you can sign up there.